shakfu/py-js/source/projects/krait/README.md

 # The Krait Experiment

-Provides a single-header cpp-centric `py_interpreter.h` library with a fully implemented python3 interpreter class.
+Provides a single-header cpp-centric `py_interpreter.h` library with a python3 interpreter class.

 ## Building